 In short, good credit increases your options and makes many things in life more affordable.
 Credit makes it possible to purchase things you need.
 Many items, from cars to houses to assistive technology, are too expensive for most people to pay for all at once.
 With good credit, it’s possible to pay over time and access products and services when you need them.

-By establishing simple habits to build good credit, like paying your bills consistently and on-time, you make your debts more manageable and ensure you aren’t limiting your options for the future.
+By establishing simple habits to build good credit, such as paying your bills consistently and on time, you make your debts more manageable and ensure you aren’t limiting your options for the future.
 With good credit, when an unexpected expense comes up (for example, your car breaks down and needs a repair) or you need something you can’t afford, being able to borrow money could be a lifesaver.

 Good credit increases affordability, access, and options for things such as:

 - Rental housing